Aliasing and phase shifting in pseudo-spectral simulations of the incompressible Navier-Stokes equations: Numerical methods and overview

 \section{Numerical methods and overview}

 This study combines theoretical presentation with numerical validation on realistic turbulent flows.
 All numerical results are obtained with the computational fluid dynamics framework \href{https://fluidsim.readthedocs.io}{Fluidsim} \cite{fluidsim} (version \href{https://pypi.org/project/fluidsim/0.9.0/}{0.9.0}) through time advancement of nonlinear equations.
+All data used in this article are available in this \href{https://doi.org/10.5281/zenodo.19554006}{dataset} \cite{Dataset}.
 We consider three test cases of increasing complexity to illustrate the effects of aliasing and the performance of different dealiasing methods:

 \begin{itemize}

 \item In sections \ref{section-aliasing} and \ref{section-phase-shifting}, we first consider the simplest nonlinear equation in one dimension $\p_t S(x, t) = - \sign(S) S^2$, using the solver \fluidsimsolver{nl1d}.
 This academic case allows clear visualization of aliasing effects.